jamesrayman/Ero/docs/euclid.md

 ### Tuple Literals

 Tuple literals are comma seperated lists of objects.
 Note that References put into the Tuple literal are not dereferenced in the resultant Tuple.
-Tuple literals may be enclosed in brackets (`[` and `]`) to prevent ambiguity, but this is unnecessary in most cases.
-Because of their nature in Euclid, parentheses may be used instead of brackets to serve the same purpose, but this is not recommended.
+Tuple literals may be enclosed in brackets (`[` and `]`) to prevent ambiguity, or to create tuples with fewer than two elements, but this is not necessary in all cases.
 Tuple literals may span multiple lines as long as the literal is enclosed in brackets or the last token before a new line is a comma.
 Tuple literals have a precedence lower than all operators except assignment.
 Below are some example Tuple literals:

 ```text
 45, "Hello", alpha